dj-shorts/analyzer/README.md

 - **Vertical**: 9:16 aspect ratio with crop and scale
 - **Square**: 1:1 aspect ratio with crop and scale
 - **Auto-reframe**: Intelligent crop positioning based on people detection

+Notes:
+- When using **Original** format, no auto-cropping is applied; the source framing is preserved.
+- For **Vertical** and **Square**, you can enable dynamic tracking with `--enable-object-tracking` to keep the subject centered.
+If tracking is disabled, a center crop is used (or auto-reframe when `--auto-reframe` is set).

 ### Progress Events
 JSON-formatted events for Server-Sent Events integration: